Geocentrix logo

 Andrew set up his own company, Geocentrix, in 1999, for whom he has developed the pile design program Repute® and delivered a wide range of Eurocode training courses and lectures, both publically and privately.
 In 2006, he set up Geomantix (with Andrew Harris), to provide specialist geotechnical consultancy services.

 Andrew has created several web sites, including those for GCG, the International Society of Soil Mechanics and Geotechnical Engineering, the British Geotechnical Society, CIRIA's Safegrounds Learning Network, and the Wheretogeo website.
-He has over 15 years' experience of programming in C++, FORTRAN, HTML, CFML, and XML.
-He is a Visiting Lecturer at Surrey University, where he has taught courses on software engineering, web technologies, and object-oriented programming with C++ to students on the degree course on entrepreneurship.
+He has over 20 years' experience of programming in C++, FORTRAN, HTML, CFML, and XML.
+From the early 1990s to 2011, he was a Visiting Lecturer at Surrey University, where he taught courses on software engineering, web technologies, and object-oriented programming with C++ to students on engineering and entrepreneurship degree courses.

 Publications